julieqiu/exp/librarian/README.md

 Scans for all `.librarian.yaml` files and regenerates all libraries.
 Each library's state is automatically synced with the current config.

+Use the `--latest` flag to first update `.librarian/config.yaml` to the latest version of the config.

 ## Releasing Artifacts